apache/spark/docs/configuration.md

 `log4j.properties` file in the `conf` directory.
 One way to start is to copy the existing `log4j.properties.template` located there.

-# Configuring ports for network security
+# Configuring Ports for Network Security

 Spark makes heavy use of the network, and some environments have strict requirements for using tight firewall settings.
 Below are the primary ports that Spark uses for its communication.